Informatics122-Team3/netboard/README.md

 Design and implement an extensible Board Game Server

 ## Requirements
-- The Board Game Server should accommodate any board game that involves a grid layout and game elements on this layout, including games such as Chess, Checkers, Tic-Tac-Toe, Gomoku, **Connect Four**, Nine Men's Morris, **Chutes and Ladders**, Stratego, Shogi, Pente, **Battleship**…
+- The Board Game Server should accommodate any board game that involves a grid layout and game elements on this layout, including games such as Chess, **Checkers**, Tic-Tac-Toe, Gomoku, **Connect Four**, Nine Men's Morris, Chutes and Ladders, Stratego, Shogi, Pente, **Battleship**…
 - The Board Game Server should make it as easy as possible to create implementations of new games.
 - The Board Game Server should provide a defined interface that all game plug-ins must follow.
 - The Board Game Server should be a client-server Java application, not Web-based.
 However, the server can be a local server and have the different players all on one machine.